lastfm/Fingerprinter/readme-unix.txt

 If you are on a debian-like system just do:

-apt-get install libtag1c2a libtagc0-dev
-apt-get install libcurl4-gnutls-dev (or apt-get install libcurl3-dev) apt-get install libmad0-dev apt-get install fftw3-dev
+apt-get install libtag1c2a libtagc0-dev libcurl4-gnutls-dev libmad0-dev fftw3-dev libsamplerate0-dev
-apt-get install libsamplerate0-dev
+(for curl you can also use libcurl3-dev)

 you will also need cmake in order to create the Makefile: